-What is Acceptance Testing?
+What Is Acceptance Testing?

 Acceptance Testing Definition

-As the name suggests, an acceptance test is software testing done by the end-user.
+As the name suggests, an acceptance test is software testing done by the end user.
 You do this to check if the product or the software is ready to launch the market with all the bugs identified and removed.

 It is the final stage of testing before the product launch.
 After various other levels of testing and analysis in the software development life cycle.
 Such as requirements analysis, high and low-level design, coding, unit testing, integrated testing, and system testing.